incubyte/incubyte.github.io/content/blog/mobile-qa-tools.md

 | They don&#39;t need to access the source code of the application under test |
  |

+#### 3. Appium with Webdriverio
-- The final framework we explored is Appium with javascript client using webdriverio.
+The final framework we explored is Appium with javascript client using webdriverio.
 The power of Javascript&#39;s asynchronous execution along with Appium gave us just the compatibility we needed.

 | _Appium + WebdriverIO_ |
 | --- |